 Investment loan: Monzi investigates.
 Find out everything you might need to know with our comprehensive breakdown.
 Let’s go!

 “Please note, certain ideas and products presented in this article may not be offered by Monzi nor the lenders we work with.
-This article contains general informational only.
+This article contains general information only.
 Consider seeking professional financial, taxation, legal or other advice to check how the information and ideas presented on this website relate to your unique circumstances.”

 Borrowing to invest: what is an investment loan?